BelungaCZ/tresinky_web/docs/README.md

 ## Overview
 Web application for Třešinky Cetechovice, featuring a gallery, contact form, and donation system.
-It should run faster than 90% other webpages on mobile devices.
+It should run faster than 90% of other webpages on mobile devices.
 Speed is the key.

 ## Features
 - Responsive design for all devices